Updated: May 08, 2023

-As you read, think about what you're reading and take notes.
-Think about the main point of each chapter you're reading and only jot down relevant information.
+As you read, think about the main point of each chapter and jot down relevant information.
 There are plenty of note-taking strategies (e.g., outlines, mind mapping, bullet points).
 Good notes will give you a starting point when it comes to understanding the text and writing papers.

-After reading, summarize what you've read in your own words.
-Summarizing will help you pull out main ideas and take better notes.
-Creating a summary also demonstrates that you understand what you've read.
+After reading, summarize what you've read in your own words to help you pull out main ideas and take better notes.
+Creating a summary also demonstrates that you understand the text.
 You can do this by leveraging one of the many note-taking applications available.
 If you don't understand or remember what you just read, reread it carefully.